maxzz/pmat24-lite/scripts/i18n-ast/README.md

   // Function name prefixes to exclude from scanning
   // Strings inside functions like printNames(), traceData(), etc. will be skipped
   excludeFunctionPrefixes: ["print", "trace"],

+  // Regex pattern for JSX attribute names to exclude
+  // Attributes matching this pattern will have their values excluded from localization
+  // Default: attributes ending with "Classes" (e.g., panelClasses, containerClasses)
+  excludeAttributeSuffixPattern: "Classes$",
 }
 ```**Note:** CLI arguments override configuration file settings.